 CAPS provides collective advocacy opportunities for people who live in Midlothian and who use, or have used, mental health services.
 The Mental Health (Care and Treatment) Act 2003 gives people the right to access Independent Advocacy.

-Our purpose is to bring together groups of individuals with a common cause come together to raise awareness, campaign and influence service planning and provision.
-CAPS works with groups in Midlothian to talk about mental health services and other issues that are important to them.
+Our purpose is to bring together groups of individuals with a common cause to raise awareness, campaign and influence service planning and provision.
+CAPS work with existing groups in Midlothian to talk about mental health services and other issues that are important to them.

-If you, or a group you go to, would like to meet with someone from CAPS then you can contact our Midlothian collective advocacy worker, Ele, on 0131 273 5116 to arrange a meeting or to get more information.
+If you, or a group you go to, would like to meet with someone from CAPS then you can contact our Midlothian collective advocacy worker, Ele, on 0131 273 5116, to arrange a meeting or to get more information.
 You can also email email@example.com.

 If you would like mental health information related to Midlothian you can find it at Midlothian.

 CAPS run a collective advocacy group in Midlothian – ‘Midlothian Voices’.
 This group is open to anyone who is living with mental health issues in Midlothian.
 If you would like to be a part of this group you can contact Ele on the above contact details.

 You can find copies of the following reports that CAPS have produced relating to Midlothian work on the publications and reports page of our website:

 ‘Things to do, Places to go, People to see’

 ‘Social Security in Scotland – Scottish Government Consultation’